minio/docs/source/administration/batch-framework-job-expire.rst

    * - ``bucket``
      - *Required*

-       Specify the name of the object in which the job runs.
+       Specify the name of the bucket in which the job runs.

    * - ``prefix``
      - *Optional*